Flowerpot Antenna for 2 Metres (UK)

 Although you can take your

-pick from the many websites that describe what is essentially the same thing, the
+pick from the many websites that describe what is essentially the same

 dimensions